hibikir/engineering-blog/_posts/2015-05-16-implicits-futures.md

   def employee(id:Long)(implicit e:ExecutionContext) :Future[Employee]
   def role(employee:Employee)(implicit e:ExecutionContext) : Future[Long]
 }

+I have an implementation for that trait, but it's not really that important. you can find it here:

 The first two methods do synchronous IO: Whenever we call them, our thread will patiently wait until we get the requested information, leaving our thread blocked
 The second pair use Futures: employee returns a Future[Employee], that will eventually become an Employee, or error out.
 We do not wait for the operation to complete though.